shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 **Stack example:**

-In the php stack we can get access to the repository via di container.
-Each repository uses it class name as di container id.
+In the PHP stack we can get access to the repository via di container.
+Each repository uses its class name as di container id.
 To search for entities, a `\Shopware\Framework\ORM\Search\Criteria` object is always used
 ```php
 $repository = $this->container->get(ProductRepository::class);